paragsarin/ChatBot/README.md

 - Integration with GPT-4 for natural language understanding and generation.
 - Simplified communication with different language models through Semantic Kernel.
-- Support for responsible AI via built-in filters.
-- Instrumentation and metrics tracking for performance monitoring.

 ## Getting Started